top of page

 Historical Fiction in Serial Form

 Another birth terrified Flora.
 Her last experience had been in a hospital forty-seven miles from Blue Springs.
 Flora had lost several babies through difficult births.
 Jim thought Flora might have better luck with an experienced doctor at a hospital.
 The nurse placed the chloroformed cloth over her nose and mouth.
 The baby boy’s head was too large.
-Fresh out of school, the inexperienced doctor used forceps incorrectly.
-The baby didn’t have a chance because of significant damage to his
+Fresh out of school, the inexperienced doctor misused forceps.
+The baby didn’t have a chance because of significant damage to his head and brain.
+Flora vowed never again.

 Mr. James Colsten